Risk-Team/CAVAanalytics/README.md

 framework and approach to the analysis and visualization of state-of-the-art climate data.
 CAVA consists of a Platform (GUI), which is freely accessible and satisfies the needs of most standard users, and a R package (**CAVAanalytics**) which allows remote access to climate data and several functions for more advanced climate data analysis.

-CAVAanalytics can be used locally (installation through GitHub), remotely (registered users can access the University of Cantabria JupyterHub with 180 Gb RAM) and through a Docker image.

 ## Introduction: What is CAVA?

 CAVA (Climate and Agriculture Risk Visualization and Assessment) is a